 7 key features to look for when shopping for a vertical form fill seal machine

 Patented in 1936, the vertical form fill seal (VFFS) packaging machine still enjoys great popularity today in many industries.
-For good reason: It's solid technology, economical in cost, and can operate at high speeds.
+For good reason: It offers solid pachaging machinery technology, is economical in cost, and can operate at high speeds.

 Vertical form fill seal (VFFS) machines come in a variety of types but most follow a similar overall configuration.
 Differences become apparent in their construction materials, methods and components.